-1 For details of the construction of the 3-D H machine refer to Society of Automotive Engineers (SAE), 400 Commonwealth Drive, Warrendale, Pennsylvania 15096, United States of America [(SAE J826 1995 version)].
+For details of the construction of the 3-D H machine refer to Society of Automotive Engineers (SAE), 400 Commonwealth Drive, Warrendale, Pennsylvania 15096, United States of America [(SAE J826 1995 version)].
 The machine corresponds to that described in ISO Standard 6549: 1999.
+The machine corresponds to that described in ISO Standard 6549-1980.
+For details of the construction of the 3-DH machine refer to Society of Automotive Engineers (SAE), 400 Commonwealth Drive, Warrendale, Pennsylvania 15096, United States of America.

-Figure 11-1 3-D H machine elements designation
+Figure 11-112-1 3-D H machine elements designation